gurunars/box-ui/crud-item-list/README.md

 # Crud Item List

-Widget to be used for manipulating a collection of items.

-- Handles item list animations automatically.
-I.e. it detects which items were changed, which were moved, which were created and which were removed completely.
-- It follows composition rather than inheritance approach.
-Data source is kept separately from the individual item renderers.
-- It has its own set of controls meant to manipulate the list.
+Widget to be used for manipulating a collection of items via its own set of GUI controls meant to manipulate the list.

 ## Show cases